 Benefits of Side Lying Leg Raises

-I recommend side lying leg raises to my clients because they benefit two main areas:
+I recommend side lying leg raises to my clients because they benefit three main areas:

 - Abductor muscles.